frank-ventures/teched-week06-project/README.md

 This means that if a user rapidly clicked an upgrade button, the 'Total Harriots' count would stall.

-I fixed this once I understood that the above was happening, and added a 'setHarriotsNumber' function at the start of the useEffect, before the interval is set:
+I thought that a fix would be to add some code before the interval is set:

 `setHarriotsNumber((currentHarriots) => currentHarriots + harriotsPerSecond);`

+However this just introduces a new bug where a user can rapidly click an update button and get cookies in a faster way!
+Game breaking!

 **Difficulty 2**